• Skip to main content

 • 1 teaspoon salt , or to taste

-• 1 tablespoon oil or butter, more for frying roti or smearing on the top of roti.
+• 1 tablespoon oil , or ghee more for smearing on the top of roti.

 Instructions

 • In a large bowl, add pearl millet flour, salt, and oil.
-Add hot water little by little and keep stirring with spoon.
+Add lukewarm water little by little.

 • After adding ¾ cup, mix flour with hand.
 Add more water little by little and make a soft dough.

-• Keep the tava/ griddle t heat on stove.
+• Keep the tawa/ griddle to heat on the stove.

-• Cook roti on the tava, just like roti.
+• Cook roti on the tawa, just like roti.
 (Half cook the first side and flip.
-Fully cook second side and flip to first and fully cook first side of roti).
+Fully cook the second side and flip to the first and fully cook the first side of roti.

 • Smear oil on the baja roti after removing from tava or after cooking roti you can fry the roti on tava to make it crispy.

-• Serve the roti fresh with a dollop of butter.
+• Serve the bajra roti fresh with a dollop of butter.

 Notes